 Cultivating Creativity Humans are creative by nature.
 Unlike any other creature on this earth, we are wired to be creative.
 In a world that is rapidly changing, by the time today’s toddlers join the work force, creativity will be the most sought after skill in the work place.
 Creativity develops independence, self-esteem, and problem-solving skills; fine-motor skills, hand-eye coordination and many more.
 That is why it is so [...]

 Are you paying your nanny a living wage?
-On the back of human rights day recently we began thinking about the women close to our hearts at Nanny ‘n Me: our wonder-working nannies!
-With all the turmoil in our country it can be difficult not to become discouraged about the terrible situations many people are living in.
-With fires and the devastation they have brought, lack of proper [...]
+As we have just celebrated Human Rights Day, we began thinking about the women close to our hearts at Nanny ‘n Me: our wonder-working nannies!
+With all the turmoil in our country it can be difficult not to become discouraged with the terrible situations many people are living in.
+With fires and the devastation they have brought, the lack of [...]